macimax/WIKI_STEPMANIA/ssc.md

 ## \#PREVIEW

 Sets the path to a Preview file.
+If a valid preview file is set it will be played in the music wheel instead of the samplestart/samplelength defined for the song.
 (Based on the current Song's directory.)

 ## \#OFFSET